vasilvestre/sf-test/.junie/guidelines.md

   - `env`: An environment variable to inject

 ### Quiz Configuration
-The application supports defining quizzes in both YAML and PHP formats:
+The application supports defining quizzes in YAML format.
+The `QuizLoader` service is designed to be flexible and can handle multiple variations in the YAML structure.

 ```yaml
 category_name: "Category Name"